Urban and rural districts (Ireland)

 Urban and rural districts were divisions of administrative counties in Ireland created in 1899.
 These local government areas elected urban district councils (UDCs) and rural district councils (RDCs) respectively which shared responsibilities with a county council.
 They were established when all of Ireland was part of the United Kingdom.

 In Northern Ireland, both urban and rural districts were abolished in 1973.
 In the Republic of Ireland, which had left the United Kingdom in 1922 as the Irish Free State, rural districts were abolished in the Irish Free State in 1925, except in County Dublin, where they were abolished in 1930.
 Urban district councils continued until 2002, when they were replaced by town councils.
 These were abolished in turn in 2014, resulting in a single tier only of local government in the Republic of Ireland.

 Creation

-Urban districts and rural districts were created in 1898 by the Local Government (Ireland) Act 1898 based on the urban sanitary districts created by the Public Health (Ireland) Act 1878, and the suburban townships adjacent to Dublin city.
+Urban districts and rural districts were created in 1899 under the Local Government (Ireland) Act 1898 based on the urban sanitary districts created by the Public Health (Ireland) Act 1878, and the suburban townships adjacent to Dublin city.
 Urban districts had powers greater than towns with town commissioners but less than the municipal boroughs preserved by the Municipal Corporations (Ireland) Act 1840 or created subsequently.
 This followed a similar creation in England and Wales under the Local Government Act 1894.